SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 20.2.1

+Added custom default images for DE maps without image.

 ### 20.2.0

-- Added a default sort order for Rms objects
+- Added a default sort order for Rms objects.
-- Added path for DE rms scripts to the info page
+- Added path for DE rms scripts to the info page.

 ### 20.1.0